- What is a mechanics lien?

 Well guess what — we’ve got some good news for you.
 The construction industry is different from other industries.
 That’s because folks in the construction business have access to a demand letter that actually works — it’s called the Notice of Intent to Lien.

-A few states have lien laws that require parties to send a notice of intent to lien before they file a mechanics lien claim or bond claim:
+A few states have lien laws that have notice of intent requirements before they file a mechanics lien claim or bond claim:

 It is important to distinguish an NOI from a preliminary notice.

 The preliminary notice must be sent within a few days of when work begins, sometimes long before any amounts are owed or overdue on the project.

 Notices of Intent to Lien aren’t liens – so don’t confuse the two

 Even though a notice of intent to lien can be effective to prompt payment, it’s not the lien itself, which is very important to keep in mind.
 Sending the notice of intent accomplishes exactly what its title implies.
 It informs interested parties that you intend to file a mechanics lien claim if the payment issue remains unresolved.

 The notice of intent doesn’t encumber the property or otherwise secure the debt owed to you.
 It’s important that you don’t send a notice of intent and then kick back with your feet up thinking that the work is done.
 There are other steps that you must take, and it is crucial that you take them on time and correctly.